DataDog/integrations-extras/aws_pricing/README.md

 ### Events

-Aws_pricing does not include any events.
+AWS Pricing does not include any events.

 ## Troubleshooting